 Before we go too much further, let’s try to outline what the criteria here is: We’re looking at success on the show, success after the show, memorability, and also what their victory means to the series’ overall legacy.
 Two things that we’re not doing is factoring in here any sort of personal preference, or ranting too much about the many failures of Universal Music to support many of these artists after the fact.
 Several of these winners have been let down on that side of things.

-7. Sundance Head (season 11) – We’d say something similar about Sundance versus Billy Gilman, another artist with a lot of public exposure on the season.
+8. Sundance Head (season 11) – We’d say something similar about Sundance versus Billy Gilman, another artist with a lot of public exposure on the season.
 Right now, this is just a natural landing spot for him, but this could easily change very much depending on what he does moving forward.
+It’s still a little early.

 5. Javier Colon (season 1) – There was a reasonably push for the show’s very first winner way back when, and we do think that this is enough for him to be higher than many of the other champions to come since — even if he’s been quiet the past several years.